-1530s (in Anglo-Latin from mid-13c.), via French and Italian, from Arabic hashishiyyin "hashish-users," plural of hashishiyy, from the source of hashish (q.v.).
+1530s (in Anglo-Latin from mid-13c.), via medieval French and Italian Assissini, Assassini, from Arabic hashīshīn "hashish-users," an Arabic nickname for the Nizari Ismaili sect in the Middle Easat during the Crusades, plural of hashishiyy, from the source of hashish (q.v.).

 A fanatical Muslim sect in the mountains of Lebanon at the time of the Crusades, under leadership of the "Old Man of the Mountains" (which translates Arabic shaik-al-jibal, name applied to Hasan ibu-al-Sabbah), they had a reputation for murdering opposing leaders after intoxicating themselves by eating hashish.
 Their reputation has spread in Western Europe 12c.-13c.

 The plural suffix -in was mistaken in Europe for part of the word (compare Bedouin).
 Middle English had the word as hassais (mid-14c.), from Old French hassasis, assasis, which is from the Arabic word.